 Student Name: A#:

 Date:

 Evaluators: Drs.
-Kim Coggins, Jessica Fripp, Eva Gibson, Mariama Sandifer, Mitchell Toomey, Adjunct Faculty as appropriate
+Kim Coggins, Jessica Fripp, Eva Gibson, Mitchell Toomey, Adjunct Faculty as

 We are genuinely interested in your welfare and professional development.
-Because we are invested in you, the profession, and your future charges, we deliver to you this feedback.
-As has been stressed through the recruitment, selection, and coursework; the Counseling Program prepares people who demonstrate outstanding personal and professional qualities.
+Because we are invested in you, the profession, and your future charges, we deliver this feedback to you.
+As has been stressed through the recruitment, selection, and coursework, the Counseling Program prepares people who demonstrate outstanding personal and professional qualities.
 Professional counselors are in a high-profile role.
-Above average performance is the standard for the field.
-Grades are only one indicator of a candidate's suitability to the counseling profession.
-Many areas of the program are more subjective and difficult to reduce to a grade such as: personal/social/consciousness skills; interactions with fellow students and faculty; ability to collaborate; interest and efforts to grow into a professional; judgment; ability to approach difficult problems and think quickly on your feet; and self-awareness especially regarding the impact of behavior on others.
-Therefore, we provide this evaluation as written feedback of your performance on more intangible, subjective areas of your performance as well as some of those areas captured in your course grades.
+Above-average performance is the standard for the field.
+Grades are only one indicator of a candidate's suitability for the counseling profession.
+Many areas of the program are more subjective and difficult to reduce to a grade, such as personal/social/consciousness skills; interactions with fellow students and faculty; ability to collaborate; interest and efforts to grow into a professional; judgment; ability to approach complex problems and think quickly on your feet; and self-awareness, especially regarding the impact of behavior on others.
+Therefore, we provide this evaluation as written feedback on student performance in more intangible, subjective areas of your performance and other areas also captured in course grades.

-When Human Services Agencies, Supervisors of School Counseling, and Principals contact us for a recommendation for a counseling professional, they do not ask us to send us the person with the strong grade point average.
-Rather, employers and administrators are looking for the person who possesses the qualities that cannot be reduced to a grade in a course.
-Please accept this information in the spirit in which it is intended; an effort to help you self-reflect, grow your professionalism, and examine your match for the profession.
+When Human Services Agencies, Supervisors of School Counseling, and Principals contact us for a recommendation for a counseling professional, they do not ask us to send us the person with a strong grade point average.
+Instead, employers and administrators are looking for a person who possesses qualities that cannot be reduced to a grade in a course.
+Please accept this information in the spirit it is intended: an effort to help you self-reflect, grow your professionalism, and examine your match for the profession.

-This instrument serves a number of important purposes:
+This instrument serves several important purposes: